gblackout/trec-liveqa/README.md

 Get dataset from the commiter.
 Put it under the root path.

-The CNN text classification training and model code is in cnn-text-classification-tf folder.
+Go to process folder, use generate_file_labels_medication.py to generate samples and labels files.

-To train, go to cnn-text-classification-tf folder, run "python train-medication.py".
-It will train the model and generate validation / test results as well.
+Then go to cnn-text-classification-tf folder which contains the CNN text classification training and model codes.

-Process folder contains files to process the dataset, such as extracting samples from the dataset, assigning labels to each sample.
+Run "python train-medication.py", which will train the model and generate validation / test results.